rishiso/rishiso/README.md

 - 👋 Hi, I’m Rishi Soni.
 - 👀 I’m interested in artificial intelligence and robotics.
-- 🌱 I’m currently learning deep learning with TensorFlow/Keras.
+- 🌱 I’m currently learning to create web apps with React.
 - 📫 How to reach me: rishisoni.5678@gmail.com

 <!---